StepNext-Solution/Stepnext-Solution/README.md

 ## How to Contribute
-We welcome contributions to our **open-source projects**:
+We welcome contributions to our **open source projects**:
 1. Fork the repository
 2. Make your changes
 3. Submit a pull request

+We value community collaboration.
+Your contributions help us grow and improve our projects for everyone.

 ## Contact Us